DavidJKTofan/cf-zone-domain-onboarding/README.md

 Edit `src/migration-steps.ts` to add, modify, or remove migration steps.
 The modular structure makes it easy to create custom workflows for different use cases.

+Edit `public/scripts.js` to exclude steps that only have optional checkpoints, like Step 6 and 14.

 # Disclaimer

 This tool is provided for educational and informational purposes only.